Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Results

 The difference in the spin susceptibilities of the two TPSC methods originates from the different renormalized irreducible spin vertices $U_{\mathrm{sp}}$.
 It is thus instructive to plot $U_{\mathrm{sp}}$ for the two methods.
-Away from half-filling, at $n=0.875$, we see on \figref{fig:comp_Usp_T_U_n_0.875} that the value of the spin vertex is somewhat smaller in TPSC+DMFT than in TPSC.
+Away from half filling, at $n=0.875$, we see in \figref{fig:comp_Usp_T_U_n_0.875} that the value of the spin vertex is somewhat smaller in TPSC+DMFT than in TPSC.
 This is consistent with the slightly larger double occupancy from DMFT seen in \figref{fig:comp_D_T_U_simkovic_n_0.875} for most values of $U$.